opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/identity_auth_scope_v3.md

+---
+page_title: ""
+subcategory: "IAM"
+---

 # opentelekomcloud_identity_auth_scope_v3

-Use this data source to get authentication information about the current auth scope in use.
+Use this data source to get authentication information about the current auth scope in use within OpenTelekomCloud.
 This can be used as self-discovery or introspection of the username or project name currently in use.

 ## Example Usage